Chief of feces-eating cult arrested after 11 dead bodies found during raid

 กูหลุดขำกับคำพูดนี้มาก ยายแกคิดได้ไง5555555555555555#พระบิดา pic.twitter.com/rNOaZJBLxq

-One twitter person pointed out that the one who exposed this cult was Mor Pla, a celebrity volunteer who has helped uncover suspicious non secular instances, quite than native authorities.
+One twitter user pointed out that the one who exposed this cult was Mor Pla, a celeb volunteer who has helped uncover suspicious non secular instances, fairly than native authorities.

 ที่งงคือทำไมถึงต้องเป็นหมอปลาที่เป็นคนประสานหรือนำสังคมไปเจอเรื่องอะไรแบบนี้ ทั้งที่คนที่ควรจะเป็นบุกไปจับ ไปเจอ หรือเปิดเผยมันควรเป็น ตร. หรือ จนท. ของรัฐ ไม่ใช่หรอ ทำไมถึงปล่อยให้มีเรื่องขนาดนี้เกิดขึ้น สุดจริงบ้านนี้เมืองนี้ #พระบิดา

-Thai Enquirer tried to achieve native police in Chaiyaphum for comment, however they didn't respond by the point of publishing.
+Thai Enquirer tried to succeed in native police in Chaiyaphum for comment, but they did not respond by the point of publishing.

-Authorities are nonetheless looking the group’s compound for different suspicious material.
-That is an ongoing story and we can have more particulars in the coming days.
+Authorities are still looking the group’s compound for other suspicious material.
+This is an ongoing story and we can have extra particulars in the coming days.

 Quelle: www.thaienquirer.com